dvcrn/ex_openai/README.md

 #### Caveats

 - Type information for streamed data is not correct yet.
 For Completions.create_completion it's fine, however Chat.create_chat_completion requests use a different struct with a `delta` field
-- `stream_to: ` is not part of the typespec yet as it's a custom field created by this SDK and not in OpenAI API docs
 - Return types for when setting `stream: true` is incorrect, dialyzer may complain